 A key part of being a smart shopper is knowing

 your consumer rights.
-Make sure you get the products and services
+Make sure you get the goods and services

 you're entitled to, and make sure you complain to the supplier if